arakoodev/doc/blog/2023-07-22-Supabase/index.md

 - **Supabase JWTSecret**: The JSON Web Token (JWT) secret for secure communication and user authentication.

 - **Supabase DBhost:**: The JDBC URL for connecting to the PostgreSQL database in Supabase.
-This URL provides the necessary information to establish a connection to the database. (jdbc:postgresql://${SUPABASE_DB_URK}/postgres)
+This URL provides the necessary information to establish a connection to the database. _ie, jdbc:postgresql://${SUPABASE_DB_URK}/postgres_

 - **DbUsername**: The username for the PostgreSQL database in Supabase.
-In this example, it is set to "postgres."
+In this example, it is set to _postgres_.

 - **DbPassword**: The password for the PostgreSQL database in Supabase, which is required for authentication and access to the database.